Six6stRINgs/MNIST_with_PyQt5/README.md

 - torch
 - torchvision

-Tips:
+### Tips:
-Higher version of Pillow may not support the image convert for PyQt5
+- Higher version of Pillow may not support the image convert for PyQt5.
+- PyQtWebEngine-Qt5 and PyQtChart-Qt5 need to be installed independently.

 ## Installation/安装